learning-zone/ielts-materials/README.md

 | Pesticide and fungicide sprayed on crop after picking | Addition of manure and green waste
 | No need for documentation of production practices| |

+## ***Types of Teeth***

+1. **Incisors:-** Incisors are the eight teeth in the front and center of your mouth.
+These are the teeth that use to take bites of food.

+1. **Canines:-** These are your sharpest teeth and used for ripping and tearing food apart.

+1. **Premolars:-** Premolars or bicuspids are used for chewing and grinding food.

+1. **Molars:-** Primary molars are also used for chewing and grinding food.

+1. **Third Molars:-** Third molars are commonly known as wisdom teeth.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>